SoenkevL/EEGAnalyzer-SciCo/README.md

 ```bash
 eegviewer example/EEGAnalyzer.sqlite
 ```
+In case you have problems with QT at this point and did not do preprocessing, please see the section above for possible fixes.

 Alternatively you can use python to do the analysis directly on the database or the computed csv files.
 ```
 python3 example/metric_analysis_example.py